 Sweden, Government : Deleted

-Russian Federation, Government: Convergence of mass media and social media lead to a need of rethinking the enabling environment and self-regulation of media to maintain its freedom, independence and pluralism.
+Russian Federation, Government: [Convergence of mass media and social media lead to a need of rethinking the enabling environment and self-regulation of media to maintain its social responsibility, objectivity, freedom, independence and pluralism]

-ICANN, Civil Society: [Convergence of mass media and social media lead to a need of rethinking the enabling environment and self-regulation of media to maintain its social responsibility, objectivity, freedom, independence and pluralism]
+ICANN, Civil Society: [That the Convergence of mass media and social media lead to a need of rethinking the enabling environment and self-regulation of media to maintain its social responsibility, objectivity, freedom, independence and pluralism]

+49 bis.
+[We need to recognize the need to address the issues arising from the convergence of mass media and social media in areas such as social responsibility, objectivity, freedom, independence and pluralism] .

 Canada, Government: Deleted